Before you begin

 - Avoid creating a dam by blocking the entire flat area between two seams, causing water to collect against the top of the boot flange.
 If the flat is not sufficiently large to accommodate the pipe boot, a pipe curb can be added to provide a sufficient mounting surface without obstructing the flow of water.
 Contact the manufacturer of your roofing material for pipe curb recommendations.

-- Avoid installing the boot up and over a seam.
+- Avoid installing the boot up and over a seam if possible.
 An installation up and over a seam will typically not be maintenance-free for the life of the roof, so periodic inspection and re-sealing will be required.
-If installing over a seam cannot be avoided, pay special attention to the area at the base of each seam to ensure that the boot flange is properly bent and secured to tightly conform to the seam.
+If installing over a seam cannot be avoided, pay special attention to the corner at the base of each seam to ensure that the boot flange is properly bent and secured to tightly conform to the corner.
 Use a flat tool like a putty knife to press the flange into the inside corner, and install a fastener as close as possible to the edge of the seam.
 Inspect the seal annually and re-seal as needed.

 Seal around the perimeter of the pipe boot flange, and over top of each of the fasteners.
 Remove any excess sealant.